-The Vitamix 5200 goes beyond ordinary blenders: It can grind grain into flour, pulverize whole fruits and vegetables, turn ice into snow in seconds and even create hot soup with the press of a button, making it our top recommendation for a heavy-duty blender.
-But the Breville Hemisphere Control (*Est. $200) processes ice, margaritas, hummus and even tough frozen-pineapple-and-kale smoothies just as well in Cook's Illustrated's test.
-The Breville only carries a one-year warranty, though, and editors say time will tell if it's as durable as the stalwart Vitamix.
-Two similar Vitamix blenders also get outstanding reviews.
+The Vitamix 5200 goes beyond ordinary blenders: It can grind grain into flour, pulverize whole fruits and vegetables, turn ice into snow in seconds and even create hot soup with the press of a button, making it a top recommendation from experts and owners if you want a heavy-duty blender.
+It's self-cleaning, just swirl soapy water in the jug, and the controls are intuitive and simple to use.
+Yes, it's expensive, but it lives up to its price.

 2. Cook's Illustrated Magazine

 This testing was originally performed in September 2012 with editors challenging nine blenders, including the Vitamix 5200, with a variety of blending tasks.
 It was updated in January 2014 to include long-term durability results.
 Testing is thorough, long-term and now includes real-world durability.

 Review: Blenders, Editors of Cook's Illustrated, January 2014

 Cristine Cyr Clisset tests nine blenders, including hands on testing, research and expert interviews to arrive at her top pick: the Vitamix 5200.
 She says it's the only model they tested that could handle everything.
 That includes delicate emulsions to pulverizing raw veggies for perfect smoothies.